borvelt/redux-peach/ReadMe.md

 ### ActionHandler
 In ActionHandler options we input the action name same as we defined in ActionCreator and we send some functions like [onStarted, onSucceed, onEnded, onFailed] all of this function will dispatch on time

-### Action
+### Actions
-Action is combination of ActionHandler and ActionCreator it can create action and handle it in place. in action we have option that can dispatch action ondemand.
+ActionCreator and ActionHandler both of this operation is under Actions class.
+Actions class perform all operation about actions.

 ### ActionSelector
-ActionSelector use to get the action with actionName and call like a function.
+ActionSelector use to get the action with actionName.

 ***
 ## Getting Started